atharvaweling/stat390-f24-team5/kyla_bruno/Week9_Presentation8/Tissue_Extraction/README.md

 > its possible to get an "Out of memory" interruption.
 Make sure you have storage on your machine.
 Perhaps later we can implement an option to export to a flashdrive or some external disk in the GUI.
 The default is to load the extracted slices to the directory of the project.

 ##### Remove Blurry Results
 9. in VS Code or some other IDE, run `blurry.py`, which will automatically delete tissue samples with a blurriness score below a given threshold (currently set at 50. can be adjusted).
+File should be within the project directory.

 ##### View Extracted Slices
 10. Navigate to `/Extract_Tissues/Tissues` in your directory.